Apprenticeship training enables new or existing staff to combine working with study, to gain skills and knowledge in a specific job at any age.

 Each apprenticeship standard has a maximum associated cost, for example:

-- an advanced (Level 3) business admin Apprenticeship Standard costs up to £5,000
+- a level 3 business administrator standard costs up to £5,000

-This is paid in monthly instalments to the training provider through the Apprenticeship Service Account (ASA).
-However, you can get money to go towards the cost of training and assessment.
-The amount you get depends on whether you pay the Apprenticeship Levy or not.
+This is paid in monthly instalments to the training provider through the Apprenticeship Service Account (ASA) watch this short video on how to create an account.
+However, how much of this you pay, depends on whether you pay the Apprenticeship Levy or not.

 If your annual pay bill is less than £3 million, you are likely to be a ‘non-levy paying business’, where the government funds 95% of training and assessment costs (up to the funding band maximum), and you cover 5%.